Abdullah-Mehdi/Asterism/README.md

-# Asterism - AniList Discord Bot (starter version)
+# Asterism - AniList Discord Bot

 A Discord bot that tracks AniList user activity and posts updates to Discord channels in real-time.
 Get notified when users update their anime/manga lists, complete episodes, or change their watching status.

 ## Features